chrisroos/southeastern-daily-performance/README.md

 * I currently have an empty file for 2010-11-30.csv.
 Investigate the cause.
 * Republish the gem
 * Think about splitting the data out from the parser
+* I'm getting 0s for the parsed overview from 2010-11-30.
+Investigate the cause.